juliencombattelli/env-config/Design.md

 * DISTRO:
   - supported: Ubuntu1804, Ubuntu2004, Ubuntu2204, KdeNeon
-  - planned: Manjaro, Cygwin, MSYS2, Windows
+  - planned: Ubuntu2404, Manjaro, Cygwin, MSYS2, Windows
   - no longer supported: Ubuntu1604

 * DISABLE_SUDO: disable all operations requiring the use of sudo.
   Use case: needed on platforms where root access might be restricted (eg.
     GCP when CLOUD_WORKSTATIONS_CONFIG_DISABLE_SUDO is true).

-Note: sudo operations in all recipes must use special functions automatically checking this flag.
-Sudo must never be used directly.
+> Note: ~~sudo operations in all recipes must use special functions automatically
+> checking this flag.
+Sudo must never be used directly.~~
+> The base class file base.bbclass provides some utilities to deal with sudo:
+>
+> - a `sudo_disabled` shell function to check the availability of sudo in recipe
+>   shell functions
+> - a `sudo` shell function logging each tentative to use sudo while it is
+>   disabled, and executing the command while it is enabled
+>
+> Direct use of sudo is possible using `command sudo <cmd>` in recipe shell code
+> but is still discouraged.

 * DISABLE_PKG_PROVIDERS_UPDATE: disable update operations of package providers.
   Use case: have a shorter develop/run/debug loop.